Last Updated on July 5, 2021 by vowsandpeaks

 - Glacier is a very popular park, so be sure to get your lodging squared away far in advance!
 Some fun and cute options include:

-- Make sure to grab your marriage license in Kalispell before heading into Glacier!
+- Make sure to grab your marriage license in Kalispell before heading into Glacier for your elopement!
 The office hours are Monday through Friday, 8:00am to 4:30pm.
 The fee is $53 and don’t forget to bring your ID!
 You can save time and fill the application out beforehand here.

 - Are you into wildlife?
-This park might have the biggest array of wildlife in the country.
+This Glacier National Park might have the biggest array of wildlife in the country.
 You can expect to see mountain goats, big horn sheep, marmots and even bears if your’e lucky!
 Be sure to follow the Leave No Trace Principles and respect the wildlife!
 You can find more information on the LNTP here.

 - Going to the Sun Road might be the biggest attraction in the park.
 This 50 mile scenic road was opened in 1933 and opens every year in July.
 Make sure to incorporate this into your trip!